suyash-rgb/JS-Mentor/README.md

 JS Mentor offers a rich set of features to support beginner developers:

-- Interactive JavaScript lessons and challenges.
+- Interactive JavaScript lessons and challenges with progressive difficulty.
 - Built-in online compiler for instant code execution.
+- **Domain Specialized AI Assistant:
+  - Focused exclusively on JavaScript questions.
+  - Provides contextual hints, explaination, deubgging support.
+  - Role-aware: authenticated studetns can request code snippets, while visitors are limited to thoretical guidance.
-- AI-powered helper for contextual guidance and debugging.
+- **Chatbot integration** for quick acccess to help and interactive Q&A.
-- Progress tracking and personalized learning paths.
 - Modular structure for scalable content delivery.
 - Responsive UI optimized for desktop and mobile.